jbaez/use-bloc/README.md

 # use-bloc

-React useBloc custom hook to use with BLoC pattern
+React useBloc custom hook to be used with BLoC pattern

 ## Introduction: